RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 # Workflow Summary

-The gernal workflow is to:
+The general workflow is:

 1. Collect topo and echo sounder points.

-2. Extract data R10s (L. Harrison helped with this) and correct raw data with OPUS correction.
+2. Extract data from the R10s (L. Harrison helped with this) and correct raw data with an OPUS correction.

 3. Correct echosounder points to account for “draft”.